-Christ Our Brother, Made Dependent Like Us: Celebrating God's Gift of Finiteness
+Christ Our Brother, Made Dependent Like Us: Celebrating God's Gift of Finiteness And the Baptism of Lucy Madeline Dodd

-Born as a baby, utterly dependent on others' care, God the Son became one of us.

-Dependent on food and drink for his strength,

-On money for his food and clothes,

-On sleep for his energy,

-On his immune system for his health,

-On shelter for the protection of his body,

-On human companionship in times of trouble,

-Christ truly became one of us.

-Hungry, tired, lonely-

-and, we may presume, sick at times-

-Jesus endured all that we endure as physical, finite creatures.

-But in becoming one of us, he sanctified our utter dependence.

-So we celebrate our limitations,

-We rejoice in our finiteness,

-For this is what God made us to be as creatures.

-We know ourselves only when we know our needs;

-We find the true glory of our humanness

-Only when we willingly submit to our limits,
+Born a baby, utterly dependent on others' care, God the Son became one of us.
+Dependent on food and drink for his strength.
+On money or charity for his food and clothes, On sleep for his energy, On his immune system for his health, On shelter for the protection of his body, On human companionship in times of trouble, Christ truly became one of us, Hungry, tired, lonelyand, we may presume, sick at times- Jesus endured all that we endure as physical, finite creatures.
+But in becoming one of us, he sanctified our utter dependence; So we celebrate our limitations, We rejoice in our finiteness, We embrace our smallness as creatures.
+We know ourselves when we know our needs; We live the glory of our humanness when we submit to our limits.
 And entrust our fragile life to our infinite God and Father.
 Blessed be his high and holy Name!

-Scripture Readings

-Old Testament Lesson: I Kings 17:1-16 Pearl String on the humanness of Christ
+Scripture Readings Old Testament Lesson: I Kings 17:1-16 Pearl String on the humanness of Christ